The Issues Facing Virginia

 But this plan would jeopardize the thriving eagle population and doesn't make sense in the light of the Chesapeake Clean Water Blueprint, which requires Virginia to sharply reduce pollution entering its waterways.
 Hundreds of acres of mature hardwood forest could be lost and large areas of pavement would be added, reducing the ability of the land to filter the polluted runoff before it reaches the river.
 Wetlands and streams would be in danger.
 The waterfront development would increase cliff erosion, and there could be significant damage from the planned septic systems.

 In short, this treasure on the Rappahannock could be lost.
 If this pristine land is developed, it will remain developed and never again be a place of peace and tranquility.
-That's why it's crucial to oppose the rezoning request that will come before Richmond County on October 8, 2015.
+That's why it's crucial to oppose the rezoning request.

 *The area in question is the portion of Fones Cliffs owned by the Diatomite Corporation of America.